iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 **Context**

-This is the starting point for measure, it decomposes a set into intervals, a type of set defined by item (3), and they form the basis of measure theory.
+This is the starting point for measure, it decomposes a set into intervals, a type of set defined by item (3. ), and they form the basis of measure theory.
+Condition (3.) for the ideal measure is not perfect satisfied for the outer measure on all subsets of the reals.

 **Properties of the Outer Measure on the Reals**

-1. If $A$ is a subset of $\mathbb R$, then the outer measure of the set $A$, is $m(A) = 0$.
-(Countable sets are measured zero)
+1. If $A$ is a countable subset of $\mathbb R$, then the outer measure of the set $A$, is $m(A) = 0$.
+This is theorem 60 in [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf).
-2. $m^*(\cup_{n\in \mathbb N}A_n)\le \sum_{n\in \mathbb N}^{}m^*(A_n)$, for any countable sequence of $A_n$.
-(Countable Subadditivity) The proof can be found in theorem 62 of [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf).
+2. $m^*(\bigcup_{n\in \mathbb N}A_n)\le \sum_{n\in \mathbb N}^{}m^*(A_n)$, for any countable sequence of $A_n$.
+(Countable Sub-additivity) The proof can be found in theorem 62 of [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf).
 3. If, $I\subseteq  \mathbb R$, is an interval, then $m^*(I) = l(I)$.
 The outer measure of an interval is the length.
-See [This](http://mathonline.wikidot.com/the-lebesgue-outer-measure-of-intervals) for more info we take this for granted.
+See [This](http://mathonline.wikidot.com/the-lebesgue-outer-measure-of-intervals) for more info, for now we take this for granted.
 This made use of the compactness and [Heine Borel](../MATH%20000%20Math%20Essential/Analysis/Heine%20Borel.md) theorem.
+I don't have the proof for this yet.
 4. If $A\subseteq B$, then $m^*(A)\le m^*(B)$.
 This is direct from the definition of the outer measure.

 **Remarks**

 Inner measure is also defined.
 Since the sense of measure can be defined for simple sets, such as an open interval, or, countable many combinations of open intervals.
-This forms the besis of constructions for the sigma-algebra of measurable sets.
+This forms the basis of constructions for the sigma-algebra of measurable sets.

 Condition (3) assures that, if an interval $I$ is expressed in the form of its cover by finite many open intervals, then the sum of the measures of the covers are greater than the length of the interval $I$.
 This is not a trivial result.
-If the measure is defined as the intersection over uncountably infinite set, then it's possible to take the sum of singletons, to conjure a uncountable summation of zeros, breaking the math.
+If the measure is defined as the intersection over uncountably infinite set, then it's possible to take the sum of singletons, to conjure an uncountable summation of zeros, breaking the math.
 Hence, it's necessary to assure condition (3) is true.
 When reading the proof, pay attention to the use of Heine Borel Theorem from topology.

 ---
-### **Charathedory Criterion**
+### **Charatheodory Criterion**

-Carathedory Criterion is the necessary and sufficient conditions.
-This conditions helps with narrowing the set of all measurable sets.
-We won't show why, for more information, see [here](https://en.wikipedia.org/wiki/Carath%C3%A9odory's_criterion) for more about the criterion, see [here](https://math.stackexchange.com/questions/1366182/how-does-the-vitali-set-violate-the-definition-of-measurable-sets) for a discussion as to see how Vatali set from the intro is involved.
-We won't show why we in this file.
-A set is measurable here would mean that tha set is Lesbesgue measurable.
+Caratheodory Criterion is the necessary and sufficient condition.
+There are many equivalent conditions too.
+This condition helps with narrowing the set of all measurable sets.
+We won't show why, for more information, see [here](https://en.wikipedia.org/wiki/Carath%C3%A9odory's_criterion) for more about the criterion, see [here](https://math.stackexchange.com/questions/1366182/how-does-the-vitali-set-violate-the-definition-of-measurable-sets) for a discussion as to see how Vatali set from the intro is involved and how it doesn't satisfy this condition.
+Now that we feel safe, we start investigating this Criterion for Measurable sets on the reals.

 #### **Def-2 | A Measurable sets**